Mehyar-Farzat/Books-Store/README.md

 # Online Books Store

 Welcome to the Django Online Books Store repository!
 This project is an Online store built using Python, Django, and the Django REST framework, with a full API.
 The store contains books list and details, auther list and details, and reviews.
-Books Store is a Django-based web application that allows users to browse through a collection of books, view details about individual books, and read reviews from other users.
+Books Store is a mobile application that allows users to browse through a collection of books, view details about individual books, and read reviews from other users.
 Users can also write their own reviews for books.

 ## Tech Stack